Cheap Ukuleles: A Buyer’s Guide

-The cheapest ukes you can find start at around$12 online.
+The cheapest ukes you can find start at around$15-$20 online.
 These ukuleles really are just toys–they’re very poorly built and are pretty much unplayable as an actual instrument.
 Ukes in this category usually come with a host of issues right out of the box: poor intonation, low quality strings, bad neck, uneven frets, etc.

 I wouldn’t even recommend these ukes for kids, since for just a few dollars more you can buy a much more playable ukulele that might actually help the child foster a genuine interest in music.

 The strings that come on these ukes are usually pretty bad and will have a very thin, plasticky quality.
-Many players suggest restringing them with Aquilas, which have a great tone and can improve the sound of a cheap ukulele tremendously.
+Many players (myself included) suggest restringing them with Aquilas, which have a great tone and can improve the sound of a inexpensive ukulele tremendously.

 Intonation is also frequently a problem.
 Without getting too technical, an instrument with poor intonation will deviate from the correct pitch as you move up the neck.
 In other words, your notes may sound sharp or flat if you’re playing on the higher frets (the frets closer to the soundhole).

 The Makala body is made of agathis, which is less expensive than mahogany and less desirable as a tonewood.
 The strings are generic black nylon, as opposed to the high-end Aquila Nylgut strings that come on all Kala ukuleles.